 It took Slone three days, but she delivered all of her colleagues their own ingredients and guides for making an ice cream float.
 Under normal circumstances, this mission would have made Slone a strong contender for “Employee of the Year” at her software company, VMware.
 But for her, it’s just another day on the job.

-Slone is just one of a growing number of people whose job titles literally include the word “Happiness.”
-Whether they are Directors of Happiness or Chief Happiness Officers, and regardless of their industry, their biggest priority is making people look forward to work every single day.
+Slone is just one of a growing number of people whose job titles literally include the word “happiness.”
+Whether they are directors of happiness or chief happiness officers, their biggest priority is making people look forward to work every single day—regardless of their industry.

 Jobs with “happiness” in the title are a relatively new development.
 They’re most common in startups or the tech world, and they’re sometimes part of the Human Resources department.
 But according to Slone’s colleague Lisa Berg, “happiness” jobs have little to no overlap with HR.